 EBW’s 大積読崩し Informal Read-Along Home

-Anyone may join at any time, and anime is welcome too.
+Anyone may join at any time.
 General spoiler courtesy applies.

 Stories about short athletes seem to be pretty popular in volleyball.
 This makes the third out of five I’ve read, although granted 2.43’s Oda isn’t the protagonist, just a main character (but then there’s also Yumikake now too in the third and fourth arcs, though he’s a fair bit taller than Oda, just still very short for a volleyball player).
 It does make sense, though: everyone likes an underdog story, and volleyball’s probably got one of the biggest gaps in advantage for a tall player vs disadvantage for a short player.

 Rei’s favorite volleyball player, Kitami Yuuhi, appears to be fictional, along with the team.
 The only 東京フェニックス I found was the 東京山九フェニックス women’s rugby club.